 - Share the plan with all staff, volunteers (if applicable), organizations using the facility, and other people that are frequently in the location.
-Post it broadly in high traffic, widely accessible places. - Distribute the cardiac emergency response plan annually and when updates are made. - Review the CERP Plan and Protocol: Communication of CERP (Section 4). - Practice your Cardiac Emergency Response Plan
+Post it broadly in high traffic, widely accessible places. - Distribute the cardiac emergency response plan annually and when updates are made. - Review the Community and Workspace Considerations section in the Cardiac Emergency Response Plan and Protocol document.

+Practice your Cardiac Emergency Response Plan

 Practice the CERP plan using routine drills (like fire and lock-down drills).
 Doing regular AED drills is the best way to test your Cardiac Emergency Response Plan, your communication system and your response team's readiness.
-Review the CERP Drill and Evaluation template.
+Review the CERP Drill and Evaluation template and conduct an Annual Review of Drills.

-Activate your Cardiac EmergengResponse Plan
+Activate your Cardiac Emergency Response Plan